prevwong/craft.js/packages/docs/docs/concepts/editor-components.md

 ## Querying

-What if you need to know if two nodes are compatible; get all parents of a Node or simply deserialize all Node ?
-Queries are methods that provides helpful infomation based on the editor's state.
+What if you need to know if two nodes are compatible, how to get all parents of a Node or simply deserialize all Nodes?
+Queries are methods that provide helpful information based on the editor's state.

 ```jsx